 - Do not play if both or either of you had too many drugs or alcohol—it dulls the senses and causes you to make poor decisions.

 Sensory deprivation takes the basic tenets of sensation play and cranks sex up to number 11.
 Senses go into overdrive when one or more of them are being restricted.
 As with anything new, it’s important to begin slowly before putting the pedal to the metal and heading down the bondage beltway.
 Using a simple blindfold can be the first step toward opening up a whole new world of sexual excitement.
-That’s because restricting sight can have a remarkable effect in heightening the other senses like hearing, smell, touch and taste.
+That’s because restricting sight can have a remarkable effect in heightening the other senses like hearing, smell, touch, and taste.
 It’s all about using amplifying the other senses while building the anticipation.

 Another underestimated sense during sex is touch.
 Depriving anyone the ability of touch and watch as things get hyper-sexy.
 An excellent way to prevent touching is immobilizing your partner using a set of comfortable restraints.
 For beginner’s, I recommend using plush cuffs with Velcro.
 They help create a custom fit while keeping your lover securely in place.
-What’s more sexy than laying there naked and vulnerable and unable to do anything?
+What’s sexier than laying there naked and vulnerable and unable to do anything?
 Perhaps knowing your partner is watching you squirm with every single touch.

 The incredible thing about BDSM is that anything goes.
 Well—almost.
 Not only does this type of play open up lines of communication (because you are always required to check in with your partner) it also helps to expand the imagination.
 It’s a known fact that some people with limited sensory input can sometimes experience pleasurable altered states of consciousness.
 Often referred to as subspace, the submissive’s mind wanders into a fantastical world filled all types of wild and sensual experiences.